 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates against the functional currency.
-As the Company mainly entered into transactions denominated in Euro, the Company's exposure to foreign currency risk is minimal as of December 31, 2019.
+As the Company mainly entered into transactions denominated in Euro, the Company's exposure to foreign currency risk is minimal as at December 31, 2020 and December 31, 2019.